 iMED provides you with basic health insurance during the three-month waiting period before you qualify for the BC Medical Services Plan (MSP) or for the duration of your study term if you are a one-term exchange student who has been approved to study at UBC through Go Global.

-With your iMED card, you don’t have to pay for your visit if you see a doctor at the Student Health Service at UBC or the University Village Medical and Dental Clinic in the Village on campus.
-In addition to this service, wait times are generally less in comparison to other hospitals, so be sure to take advantage of the on-campus health services available to you.
+With your iMED card, you don’t have to pay for your visit if you see a doctor at Student Health Service at UBC or the University Village Medical and Dental Clinics on campus.
 However, you will pay for any test that is ordered by a doctor there, so keep the receipt and submit a claim on the iMED website later.
-You can see a doctor in any other clinic or hospital in British Columbia but you may be required to pay at the moment.
-You must keep the receipts in order to make a claim to be reimbursed.
+You can see a doctor in any other clinic or hospital in British Columbia, but you may be required to pay at the moment.
+You must keep the receipts in order to make a claim and be reimbursed.

 iMED covers emergency hospitalization and medical services (including outpatient treatment at a doctor's clinic) for an unexpected sickness or injury.
 The full policy is available on the iMED website.